ess-dmsc/forwarder/PULL_REQUEST_TEMPLATE.md

 ## Description of work

 *Add a description of the work done.
-The aim is provide information to help the reviewer review the PR efficiently.
+The aim is provide information to help the reviewer review the PR efficiently.*
-See [CONTRIBUTING.MD](CONTRIBUTING.MD) for more information on code standards etc.*

 ## Checklist